To wear a heart so white” – Macbeth, William Shakespeare

-I discovered the fiction of Javier Marias back in August 1997 while travelling to Edinburgh for the Summer Festival.
+I have discovered the fiction of Javier Marias back in August 1997 while travelling to Edinburgh for the Summer Festival.

 In my backpack I had his book A Heart So White translated into Greek.